-WiD is an entirely volunteer-led organization.
-Members’ commitment and enthusiasm power our programs.
-Our volunteers’ participation determines our impact.
+WID is an entirely volunteer-led organization.
+Our members’ commitment and enthusiasm power our programs.
+Volunteer participation determines our impact.

 - It is fun!